John DeLorean: Chevrolet

-The Vega was assigned to Chevrolet by corporate management, specifically by GM president Ed Cole, just weeks before DeLorean's 1969 arrival as the Chevrolet division's general manager.
+The Vega was assigned to Chevrolet by corporate management, specifically by Cole, just weeks before DeLorean's 1969 arrival as the Chevrolet division's general manager.
 In a Motor Trend interview in August 1970, DeLorean said, "Vega will be the highest quality product ever built by Chevrolet."
-By DeLorean's orders, dozens of extra inspectors were assigned to the Vega assembly line and the first two thousand cars were road-tested.
+By DeLorean's orders, dozens of extra inspectors were assigned to the Vega assembly line, and the first 2,000 cars were road-tested.
 He stated, "the first cars, from a manufacturing standpoint, were well built."
-But in 1972, General Motors Assembly Division (GMAD) took over the Chevrolet Lordstown assembly plant and the adjoining Fisher body plant.
-Their main goal was to cut costs and more than 800 workers were laid off, many of whom were additional inspectors.
+But in 1972, General Motors Assembly Division took over the Chevrolet Lordstown assembly plant and the adjoining Fisher Body plant.
+Their main goal was to cut costs, and more than 800 workers were laid off, many of whom were the additional inspectors.
 This led to assembly-line vandalism, with workers intentionally slowing the line, leaving off parts and installing others improperly.
 Incomplete and often non-functioning cars soon filled the factory lot, which then had to be reprocessed and repaired by a team assigned to this task by DeLorean.
 A one-month strike followed, and dealers did not receive enough cars for the demand in 1972.
 DeLorean regrouped for the 1973 model year with Vega sales of 395,792.
-The one-millionth Vega was built in May 1973, a month after DeLorean's GM resignation.
+The one-millionth Vega was built in May 1973.